James1345/white-noise/README.md

 - **dependancies** A list of fixtures that this fixture depends on.
 The base for fixture runners can resolve dependancies to ensure fixtures are ruin in the correct order

-- **fields** This is a dictionary of field names to tuples.
-The field name is the field of the model to be generated, the tuple is of the form (generator, options), where generator is a generator class and options is a dictionary of options to pass to the generator's
+- **fields** This is a dictionary of field names to generator instances.
+The field name is the field of the model to be generated, where generator is a generator to be used (it is normal to instansiate the generator in the fields list)

 ### Generators